Aversiac/soma_patcher/README.md

 ## Usage Instructions

-Run `patcher.exe` in the root directory of your SOMA install.
+Run `SomaPatcher.exe` in the root directory of your SOMA install.
 Make sure `Soma.exe` and `Soma_NoSteam.exe` are present.

 Currently only supports Steam installs.
 Theoretically should work for the GOG version, but this is untested.